 Motor vehicle crashes are a leading cause of death for children younger than 13.

-Child deaths in motor vehicle crashes have declined since 1975, but crashes still cause about 1 of every 4 unintentional injury deaths among children younger than 13 and remain a leading cause of death.
+Child deaths in motor vehicle crashes have declined since 1975, but crashes still cause about 1 of every 4 unintentional injury deaths among children younger than 13.

 National Center for Injury Prevention and Control.
 2013.
 Web-based Injury Statistics Query and Reporting System (WISQARS), 2010 fatal injury data.
 Atlanta, GA: Centers for Disease Control and Prevention.
 Available: http://www.cdc.gov/injury/wisqars/index.html.